 The novel coronavirus has killed nearly 231,000 people in the U.S. and infected more than 9.3 million, according to the New York Times.
 We know it's often passed via respiratory droplets that are expelled when infected people cough or talk, which can make us understandably anxious about being around others, especially indoors.
 But that fear shouldn't discourage you from exercising your right to cast a ballot.

 “I think voting can be done totally safely and think people should do it,” says Paul Pottinger, MD, a professor specializing in infectious disease at the University of Washington School of Medicine.
 “No one should be intimidated or frightened.”
 We asked him for advice on how to stay safe this year.

 Vote by mail

-But not everyone is comfortable with this option.
-Some worry that mail-in ballots will be thrown out, intercepted, or interfered with, in part because of President Donald Trump's statements casting doubt on the integrity of the process.
+But people have had other concerns about voting by mail this year.
+Some worried early on that mail-in ballots would be thrown out, intercepted, or interfered with, in part because of President Donald Trump's statements casting doubt on the integrity of the process.
 Others believe that Trump may halt the “overtime count” (the counting of mail-in and provisional ballots after polls close on November 3), shifting the outcome in his favor.

 Drop off your absentee ballot

-If you're wary of mailing in your ballot, you can drop it off in person, and it’s almost as safe as voting by mail.
-You may have to go indoors, but you'll likely be inside for less time, and have to interact with fewer people than you would if you were going to a polling place.
+That's why, if you are able to, the best option now is to drop your absentee ballot off in an official dropbox, at your polling site, or at your local Board of Elections before the deadline in your area.
+You may have to go indoors, but you'll likely be inside for less time and have to interact with fewer people than you would if you were standing in line.
 To minimize your risk, wear a well-fitting face mask, try to keep at least six feet away from others, and squirt on some hand sanitizer if you have to touch a mail slot or door handle during the process, Dr. Pottinger says.